2011–2013 Russian protests: 5–7 December 2011

 On 5 December, around 5,000 opponents of the government began protesting in Moscow, denouncing Vladimir Putin and his government and what they believed were flawed elections.
 Campaigners argued that the elections had been a sham and demanded that Putin step down, whilst some demanded revolution.
-Alexei Navalny, a top blogger and anti-corruption activist who branded Putin's United Russia party as the "party of crooks and thieves", is credited with initial mobilization of mass protests through postings on his LiveJournal blog and Twitter account.
+Alexei Navalny, a top blogger and anti-corruption activist who branded Putin's United Russia party as the "party of crooks and thieves", is credited with initial mobilisation of mass protests through postings on his LiveJournal blog and Twitter account.
 Navalny's agitation was denounced by United Russia as "typical dirty self-promotion" and a profane tweet describing Navalny as a sheep engaged in oral sex originated from Medvedev's Twitter account.

-Many pro-government supporters, including the pro-Putin youth group Nashi, were mobilized on 6 December at the site of the planned demonstration where they made noise in support of the government and United Russia.
+Many pro-government supporters, including the pro-Putin youth group Nashi, were mobilised on 6 December at the site of the planned demonstration where they made noise in support of the government and United Russia.
 There was a 15,000-strong rally of Nashi on Manezhnaya Square and an 8,000-strong rally of the Young Guard on Revolution Square.
 About 500 pro-United Russia activists marched near Red Square.
 Truckloads of soldiers and police, as well as a water cannon, were deployed ahead of expected anti-government protests.
 It emerged that 300 protesters had been arrested in Moscow the night before, along with 120 in St. Petersburg.
 During the night of 6 December, at least 600 protesters were reported to be in Triumphalnaya square chanting slogans against Putin, whilst anti-government protesters at Revolution Square clashed with riot police and interior ministry troops.
 The police chased around 100 away, arresting some.
 Protest numbers later reportedly reached over 1,000 at Triumphalnaya Square and dozens of arrests were reported, including Boris Nemtsov, an opposition leader and former deputy prime minister, and Alexey Navalny.
 Over 250 arrests were made, with police using buses to transport the suspects to police stations to be charged.
 At least one Russian journalist claimed he was beaten by police officers who stamped on him and hit his legs with batons.
 Another 200 arrests were reported in St. Petersburg and 25 in Rostov the same night as anti-government demonstrations took place.
 After three and a half hours, the Moscow protest came to an end.

 Attempts to stage a large protest in Moscow on 7 December fizzled out due to a large police presence in the city.